 1 1/2 cups Unsalted Butter, 1 cup Powdered Sugar, 3/4 cup Unsweetened Cocoa Powder, 1/8 tsp Salt

-• Add in the corn syrup, vanilla extract, and melted chocolate and mix until full combined.
+• Add in the corn syrup, vanilla extract, and melted chocolate, and mix until fully combined.

 3/4 cup Light Corn Syrup, 1 tsp Vanilla Extract

-• Frost your 4 egg yellow sheet cake using an offset spatula.
+• Frost your cooled yellow sheet cake using an offset spatula, top with your favorite sprinkles, then serve and enjoy!

 Video